 Tips for Better Guest Blogging

 Follow these tips and your guest posts are more likely to be accepted.

 • Stick to the format requirements of the blog you’re posting on.
 Some blog owners are very specific about file formats and attachments.
 As a rule, submit your blog post as .doc, .rtf, or .odt and send any images as separate files (don’t embed them in the post).
 Include your links as anchor text carrying the appropriate keywords.

 • Offer to promote your guest post through your social media profiles.

-• Measure you guest posting efforts at link building.
+• Measure your guest posting efforts at link building.
 Unless you have data, you cannot be certain that you’re guest blogging on the right blogs.
 Use an analytics tool such as Google Analytics to look at leads and visits.

 • Make sure you get at least half of your key phrases in the post title, and sprinkle relevant phrases throughout the post.
 Don’t overdo it though.
 The best guest posts are written for people, not search engines.

-• Follow up any comments you receive on your guest post.
+• Follow up on any comments you receive on your guest post.
 Not only will this help you gain a better reputation, but may also lead to additional guest blogging opportunities.

 As already pointed out, guest blogging for inbound links can take time.
 While it’s great if you can write guest posts yourself, you may want to hire professional article writing services to speed up the process